SOCIAL SIGNALPLAYBOOK

 What are the main barriers to AR/VR adoption?

-Are there any successful applications of AR/VR currently?
+Are there any successful AR/VR applications currently?

 Works Cited & Evidence